Beast from East bites into Greggs sales

 Demand for its food-to-go range was particularly badly hit during that period.

+Sales in May had started more strongly but still lagged the growth recorded in January and February.

+"Those customers that are coming are spending more ... but there are just fewer of them out shopping and consumer spending underlying trends appear to be under pressure," Mr Whiteside added.
-Greggs said: "Given the uncertainties over market footfall, we are cautious in respect of the outlook for sales in the balance of the year.

-"Taking into account trading conditions in the year to date, and our more cautious outlook, we currently believe that underlying profits for the year are likely to be at a similar level to last year."
+Because of the uncertainties about footfall, Greggs said it was being cautious about the outlook for sales for the rest of the year: "Taking into account trading conditions in the year to date, and our more cautious outlook, we currently believe that underlying profits for the year are likely to be at a similar level to last year."

 The Newcastle-based retailer has nearly 1,900 shops across the UK.